-This statement is made on behalf of the board of Minor, Weir & Willis with regards to the Modern Slavery Act 2015 which requires large employers to be transparent about their efforts to eradicate Slavery and Human Trafficking in their supply Chain.
+This statement has been published in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes Minor, Weir & Willis (MWW) slavery and human trafficking statement for the year commencing 1 January 2017 and ending 31 December 2017.
 The Act makes provisions about slavery, servitude and forced or compulsory labour and about human trafficking, including provision for the protection of victims.
-In accordance with the Act, this statement articulates our policies and practices around recognising and preventing human trafficking and slavery in the global supply chain.
+This statement articulates our policies and practices around recognising and preventing human trafficking and slavery in our supply chain.

 As such we adhere to these standards which collectively address our commitment to human rights and the elimination of all forms of forced and compulsory labour.

 - Raising standards – promoting a stakeholder partnership approach to improve continuously standards of labour provision and to raise labour standards beyond base compliance.